 66. The Chronicles of Narnia: Prince Caspian, directed by Andrew Adamson (4/10)

 I don’t know whether it’s CS Lewis’ fault or the adapters, but despite an apparently bigger budget, this is somehow weaker than the first.
-Read the full review.
+The basic plotting is all wrong:

 67. Cadillac Records, directed by Darnell Martin (4/10)